Reza-Mor/CSC412-project/README.md

 **Weights**:  the directory that contains the tuned parameters obtained from training

 **racer.py**: this is the file that runs the models on the environment.
 We load the learned weights by giving it the path to the saved weights (see --learner_weights).

-        For expert driver (PID controller), run:  python racer.py --timesteps 50000 --expert_drives True

-        For each of the trained models in the weights directory, go to driving policy and change the noise/filter accordingly.
-Then run: racer.py --timesteps         50000 --learner_weights {the pth file}.
-For example, to see the result for ewc_filter_0.pth, first apply filter_0 in driving policy, then run: python racer.py --timesteps 50000 --learner_weights ewc_filter_0.pth
+        For expert driver (PID controller), run:  `python racer.py --timesteps 50000 --expert_drives True` For each of the trained models in the weights directory, go to driving policy and change the noise/filter accordingly.
+Then run `racer.py --timesteps         50000 --learner_weights {the pth file}`.
+For example, to see the result for ewc_filter_0.pth, first apply filter_0 in driving policy, then run: `python racer.py --timesteps 50000 --learner_weights ewc_filter_0.pth`

 **dataset_loader.py**:  it applies filters/gaussian noises to data images to generate different data sets.